midhunkalarikkal/React-f-d/Notes/Definitions.md

 ## useEffect
 -------------
 Purpose: useEffect is a hook that lets you perform side effects in your components, such as data fetching, subscriptions, or manual DOM manipulation.

+useEffect have two arguments one is a call back function and another one is the dependency array So if we are using useEffect inside a component when we render the compoenent will load first and then the useEffectcallback function will call

 Usage: You can specify when the effect should run by providing a dependency array.